How do mindfulness and self-love work together?

 When we are reliving our past trauma, it’s important for us to not get lost in the story.
 We want to acknowledge the emotions we feel and let them go but we don’t want to get stuck in them.
 Mindfulness helps us to do this.
 It helps us separate our true selves from our stories.

 Without mindfulness, it’s very easy to get into a state of self-pitying and victimhood.
-We can’t separate the two — our true self and our past self.
-So we act as though we are still the little kid who was neglected, abandoned, abused and wounded.
+We can’t separate the two — our true selves and our past self.
+So we act as though we are still the little kid who was neglected, abandoned, abused, and wounded.
 We hate ourselves or blame the people around us for causing us pain.

 However, that’s not self-compassion.
 Self-compassion is about taking care of the wounded child within you.
 It’s not about being the wounded child.
 It needs to be based on mindfulness.

-Below are a few ways in which mindfulness can be helpful in our self-compassion journey.
+Below are a few ways in which mindfulness can be helpful in our self-compassion journey and cultivate self-love.

 1. It helps you identify your addictive tendencies and behaviors.